A Wasserstein index of dependence for random measures: Examples

 \subsection{Additive models}

-Additive models were introduced in the Bayesian nonparametric literature by \cite{Mueller2004, Lijoi2014, LijoiNipoti2014} to borrow information across distinct groups of observations.
+Additive models first appeared in the Bayesian nonparametric literature to borrow information across distinct groups of observations \citep{Mueller2004, Lijoi2014, LijoiNipoti2014}.
 The dependence between random measures is introduced in a natural way through a superposition of independent components.
 In this section we find the corresponding L\'evy measure and use it to evaluate the Wasserstein index of dependence in terms of the hyperparameter of the model.
 When restricting to 2-dimensional vectors, this brings to interesting links with linear correlation.